 - Click the Export button at the bottom left corner of the dashboard.

 The dashboard or query in the selected file format and size will be downloaded to your computer.

 For some queries on your pre-built dashboards, you can change the chart type or visualization used.
 This is done using the Visualization Selector feature.
 If a query has Visualization Selector enabled, the different visualizations a viewer can switch to are shown as icons in the top left corner of the query.

 For example in the image above, the Tickets Created by Channel over time query on the Zendesk Support Overview dashboard permits you to switch between column and line charts.
 This gives you the flexibility to view the queries in the best visualization for you.

 Editing pre-built dashboards

-You can duplicate a dashboard in the Dashboards library(), by selecting Clone from the Settings () drop-down list to the right of the dashboard name.
+You can duplicate a dashboard by clicking Clone at the top of the dashboard.
+You can also duplicate a dashboard in the Dashboards library(), by selecting Clone from the Settings () drop-down list to the right of the dashboard name.
 For more detailed information on duplicating dashboards, see Duplicating pre-built and shared dashboards.